ErikBird/blog/src/pages/posts/post-4.md

 Yet, some domains have already developed precise computational methods:

-- Geometric properties can be explicitly and optimally computed
+- Geometric properties can be explicitly and optimally computed.
+Symbolic knowledge is the purest form of knowledge compression.
 - Approximation approaches are inherently less efficient and more expensive
 - Expert industry knowledge provides near-optimal representations that can guide software creation

 ## The Future of Software Design